Actively Recruiting

 You may qualify if you...

-- Participants must be 18 years or older and able to give informed consent.
+- Must be 18 years of age or older and able to give informed consent

-- PD-L1 test results must be available or sufficient tissue must be available for PD-L1 testing.
+- PD-L1 test result available or sufficient tissue for testing

-- Women of childbearing potential must have a negative pregnancy test within 24 hours before receiving [18F]DK222.
+- Women of childbearing potential must have negative pregnancy test within 24 hours before drug administration

-- Women who are not of childbearing potential must be surgically sterile or postmenopausal for at least 1 year.
+- Women not of childbearing potential must be surgically sterile or postmenopausal for at least 1 year

 You will not qualify if you...

-- Prior treatment with anti-PD-L1 or anti-PD-L2 antibody within 4 months before the study.
+- Prior treatment with anti-PD-L1 or anti-PD-L2 antibodies within the last 4 months

-- History of severe allergic reaction to monoclonal antibodies or known allergy to study drug components.
+- Severe allergy to monoclonal antibodies or study drug components

-- Serious or uncontrolled medical disorders or active infections that increase risk or interfere with study participation.
+- Serious or uncontrolled medical conditions or active infections increasing study risk

-- Women of childbearing potential with a positive pregnancy test within 24 hours before imaging.
+- Positive pregnancy test within 24 hours before imaging

 AI-Screening